makeevstranik/Udemy-IOS-Dev-Bootcamp/README.md

 - [look cocoapods guide](https://guides.cocoapods.org/using/the-podfile.html) to set library version
 - close podfile and `pod install`
 - :point_up: further use only .xcworkspace to open project
+- try build project
+- in case of mistakes or warnings check the git page of library - *pull requests -> files changed* and try to male the same changes in embeded library, check latest version in git and anstalled version, open file *git->.podspec* and compare versions